Tutte Invariants for Alternating Dimaps: Tutte Invariants That Extend the Tutte Polynomial

 The c-Tutte invariant and the a-Tutte invariant are closely related.
-Once a problem is solved in one of these invariants, it can then be solved in the other by some appropriate modifications, as evidenced in \cref{subsec:c_a_Tutte_all}.
+Once a problem is solved for one of these invariants, it can then be solved for the other by some appropriate modifications, as evidenced in \cref{subsec:c_a_Tutte_all}.
 Hence, we only focus on the c-Tutte invariant from now onwards.

-A \emph{c-cycle block} (respectively, an \emph{a-cycle block}) of an alternating dimap is a block that is a clockwise face (respectively, an anticlockwise face) that has the same number of vertices as edges.
+A \emph{c-cycle block} (respectively, an \emph{a-cycle block}) of an alternating dimap $ D $ is a block that is a clockwise face (respectively, an anticlockwise face) of $ D $ that has the same number of vertices as edges.
+Such a block is a directed cycle of $ D $.

 A \emph{c-simple alternating dimap} (see Figure~\ref{fig:c-simple alternating dimap})